neo-project/docs/docs/en-us/exchange/transaction.md

   [event, from account, to account, amount]

-  - The first object with the type "bytearray" and the value "7472616e73666572", as shown in the example, can be converted to the string "transfer". "transfer" is a method in NEP-5 that represents an asset transfer.
+  - The first object with the type "bytearray" and the value "VHJhbnNmZXI=", as shown in the example, can be decoded to the string "transfer" with base64. "transfer" is a method in NEP-5 that represents an asset transfer.

     ```json
     {
       "type": "ByteArray",
-      "value": "7472616e73666572"
+      "value": "VHJhbnNmZXI="
     }
     ```

   - The second object in the array is the account address where the asset is transferred from.
-Its type "bytearray" and the value "e3069da508f128069a0cd2544b0728ccbacdfb43“ can be converted to "AcUGxiaPjCiD74VWiFqPzudJHZo4QMza5Q".
+Its type "bytearray" and the value "0wzwBoLXDacAgxEkGaxxo1Ezxh4=“ can be  decoded to "Nf9uG9nhF8PEvbSHc8xmNGsG7toNnu4a8T" with base64.
 Note that for the hexadecimal string with "0x" prefix, it is processed as big endian; otherwise, it is processed as small endian.

     ```json
     {
       "type": "ByteArray",
-      "value": "e3069da508f128069a0cd2544b0728ccbacdfb43"
+      "value": "0wzwBoLXDacAgxEkGaxxo1Ezxh4="
     }
     ```